Top 10 College Career Services Blogs

 That rounds out our list of the Top 10 College Career Services Blogs.
 These career services offices are at the forefront of using web technology to interact with their job seeking students.
 We’d love to see many more join their ranks.
 One of the best ways to encourage more blogging from career services is to ask for it.
 If your college’s career services office doesn’t have a blog, ask them why not and share this list with them.

 We know that students are increasingly relying on blogs for information, but they often forget to participate in the conversations on blogs.
 6 of 10 of the career services blogs on this list allow comments, but none of them seem to have an active commenter base.
-This could show a lack of student interest; however, we’ve got great traffic numbers here at One Day, One Job and we see very few comments (unless of course we’re giving away a Gilt Groupe invite).
+This could show a lack of student interest; however, we’ve got great traffic numbers here at One Day, One Job and we see very few comments (unless of course we’re giving away a Gilt Groupe invite or Bonobos coupon codes).
 If you’re a college job searcher who is reading a career services blog, be sure to thank the staff for their insights by leaving a comment.
 It will encourage them to keep blogging.

 I’ll tell you why they don’t… but you know why I think.